 We know that in the long run, we’re going to want more money, and that probably means moving up to work for higher-end clients.

-Don’t worry, we’re not going to walk out on you mid-project (designers don’t do that).
-But if you’ve been paying us the same rate for a number of years, bear in mind that we will eventually ask for more, or just move on.
+Don’t worry; we’re not going to walk out on you mid-project (designers don’t do that).
+But if you’ve been paying us the same rate for several years, bear in mind that we will eventually ask for more, or move on.